sinajahan/sinajahan.github.com/_posts/2013-09-15-gui-patterns.md

 ---
 layout: post
-title: Some tools to refactor your view logic
+title: Some handy tools to refactor your view logic in Rails 3
 ---

 # 5 GUI Patterns That help to have skinny rails classes

 Big classes can create maintainability problems in application.
 They are hard to change and everyone on your team hates to touch them.
 You start with clean beautiful class and before you know it has become hundred lines of code.
 Big classes are usually a sign that your class is doing too many things.
 They violate the [single responsibility principle](https://en.wikipedia.org/wiki/Single_responsibility_principle) and they should be refactored.
 Here I am going to review a couple of refactoring patters specific to user interface that you can have in your toolbox.
 Applying these kind of extracting logic from classes should be an ongoing process in any code base.

 ## View Helpers from ActionController
-### Know them but you can do better

 When I wrote my "hello world" application in Rails I fell in love with [view helpers](http://api.rubyonrails.org/classes/ActionController/Helpers.html).
 You are coding in your erb file and have some logic specific to view.
 Rails has already provided a place for that.
 Yay!
 Lets add a helper in `app/helpers`.
 For example a simple logic to handle caption of a label:

 {% highlight ruby linenos %}
   module CandidateHelper